jveldboom/action-conventional-versioning/README.md

 - [x] Output version bump (major, minor, patch) No specific use case but I believe it will be useful
 - [ ] Add version suffix that are semver
 - [ ] Improve integration testing to cover all use-case.
 May require the ability to pass in a list of commits
+- [ ] Better error messaging for all GH API calls.
+  - [This call](https://github.com/jveldboom/action-conventional-versioning/blob/main/src/run.js#L36) is currently only caught by outside try/catch

 ## Notes
 - Commit Analyzer https://github.com/semantic-release/commit-analyzer#releaserules